-Webster Athens Study Abroad Students Celebrate Holidays with Refugee Children
+Webster Athens Students Host Holiday Party for Refugee Children

 On Dec.
 16, Webster Athens study abroad students, armed with bags of presents for over 100 children, marched to Caritas Refugee Center in Athens to bring some joy and happiness to the refugee children.
 The students helped transform the center, where the children usually come to eat with their parents daily, into a festive holiday wonderland, complete with toys and supplies for the holiday celebration.